meilisearch/specifications/text/0123-ranking-rules-setting-api.md

 ##### 3.3.2.2.
 Response Definition

-When the request is in a successful state, Meilisearch returns the HTTP code `202 Accepted`.
+When the request is successful, Meilisearch returns the HTTP code `202 Accepted`.
 The response's content is the summarized representation of the received asynchronous task.

 See [Summarized `task` Object for `202 Accepted`](0060-tasks-api.md#summarized-task-object-for-202-accepted).